Medium modifications to jet angularities using SCET with Glauber gluons: Summary

 \acknowledgments

 We acknowledge the support of the Department of Atomic Energy, Government of India, under Project Identification No. RTI 4002.
-We thank Varun Vaidya and Sidharth Kumar Prasad for their useful comments on the manuscript.
+We thank Ivan Vitev, Felix Ringer and Sidharth Kumar Prasad for their useful comments on the manuscript.
 We also thank Jean-Philippe Guillet for providing Fortran code for the hard function.
 We acknowledge the computational facility provided by the Department of Theoretical Physics at TIFR.